Jupyter4Science/nbdev_app_template/README.md

 1. Browse to the "nbtmpl" directory and double click on the `notebook.ipynb` file.
 1. In the "View" menu, select "Open with Voila in New Browser Tab".

-### Debugging

-Run the notebook in Jupyter Lab by opening the "Run" menu and selecting "Restart Kernel and Run All Cells..".
-Then press the the "Restart" button that appears.
-This will allow you to view any exceptions and errors.

-For simple bugs, use the log and [print debugging](https://en.wikipedia.org/wiki/Debugging#Techniques) (`logger.debug(...)`) to display values of variables.
-The log can viewed in Jupyter Lab's "Log Console" (menu: View --> Show Log Console).
-Specify  `log=True` when calling the view's `start()` method.

-For more difficult bugs, use Jupyter Lab's [debugger](https://jupyterlab.readthedocs.io/en/stable/user/debugger.html).
-Set a breakpoint in a line of code in the notebook (after the import).
-Using the debugger, run to that breakpoing.
-Then, trace down into the model, view, or controller code and set more breakpoints as needed.

 ## "Access denied" Error